JbellMD/higher-self/README-enhanced-conversation.md

 The enhancements are implemented in the `openaiService.js` file, which includes:

-- Enhanced system instructions for the OpenAI model
+- Enhanced system instructions based on the "highest self" guidance
 - Theme tracking functionality
 - Conversation templates
 - Optimized model parameters for more creative and diverse responses